 Vintage camera with flash (Mine is a Kodak Duaflex but almost any camera will work.
-You can find these inexpensively at yard sales or for slightly more at antique stores or on Ebay.
-The camera I used was bought off ebay several years ago for $15.)
+You can find these inexpensively at yard sales or for slightly more at antique stores or on ebay.
+The camera I used was bought from ebay several years ago for $15.)

 What to Do:

 Note: This is what worked for my camera flash.
 You may need to make small adjustments for your own model.

 First, remove the flash from the camera.
 There is a small knob on the side that you unscrew to do this.